oguzturangit/financialstatementfraud/README.md

 ## Scripts

-- `fraud_detection.ipynb`: Jupyter Notebook containing the Python code to preprocess the data, train the RUSBoost model, and visualize the results.
+- `FraudDetectionRUSBoost.ipynb`: Jupyter Notebook containing the Python code to preprocess the data, train the RUSBoost model, and visualize the results.

 ## Usage